lexemlang/lexem/specification/functional/expressions.md

 ### Spread operator

-The spread operator (`..`) allows to deconstruct an object matching its properties with the arguments of the called function:
+The spread operator (`..`) allows to deconstruct an object matching its properties with the arguments of the called function.
+It can only be set at the end.

 ```lexem
 let function = fun(arg0, arg1: value1) {}